PabloMatilla/IR2134/exam_ws/README.md

 ### Terminal

-We must observe in which docker we have executed rmf_demos.
+We must observe in which docker we have executed exam_ws.
 ```
 docker ps
 ```